Roccouu/DatePickerClass/README-EN.md

   3. Open the VBA Editor with Ctrl+F11
   4. Go to ***File > Import File*** menu or press ***Ctrl+M*** and then search your DatePickerClass.cls downloaded file and import it to the VBA Project.
   5. You can create a new Module and a new Form where ***DatePickerClass*** will be used (also you can download the [datepickerexampleuse.xlsm](https://github.com/Roccouu/DatePickerClass/tree/master/project-dist/datepickerexampleuse.xlsm) file to see a practical and easy ways of use ***DatePickerClass***)
-  6. The Class has one Property and two Methods:
+  6. The Class has a Property and a Method:

-      1. Property ```GetDATE``` returns the date selected with the DatePickerClas object.
+      1. The ```GetDATE``` property returns the selected date with the **DatePickerClas** object.
 Its default value is the current system date.

-      2. With the Method ```DatePickerAdd(clFrm, [clFirstDay])``` you can add the Date Picker Control created internally in the Class at the UserForm previously created in your VBA Project.
-This method requires two parameters, first is the UserForm and the second is and optional VBA day constant (VBA.vbMonday or VBA.vbSunday or the first day of week on your calendar), its default value is ```VBA.vbMonday```.
+      2. With the ```DatePicker``` Method you can add the Date Picker Control in a UserForm previously created in your VBA Project.
+This method requires a mandatory parameter: The UserForm Object and some optional parameters and since it is a function, it will always return a Date type value:
-      3. With the Method ```DatePickerUse([clJustForm], [clControl], [clAlign], [clBaseColor], [clMsgBox])``` you can use the object on two possible ways: first into a UserForm, to this task, the parameter ```clControl``` requires an Control Object as a TextBox, Label, Button or a ComboBox, this control will receive the date selected by the user.
-The Second way will allow the use of the UserForm as a simple DatePicker on Excel WorkSheets, it is very cool, to this task, ```clJustForm``` must to be setted at ```True``` and nothing else.
+      ```vb
+        DatePicker( _
+          ByVal Frm As Object, _
+          Optional dJustForm As Boolean = False, _
+          Optional dFirstDay As Long = VBA.vbMonday, _
+          Optional dControl As Object, _
+          Optional dAlign As String = "Left", _
+          Optional dBaseColor As Long = 4616993, _
+          Optional dMsgBox As Boolean = False) As Date
+      ```
+      Where:

+        - ***Frm:*** Required.
+As already mentioned, the first parameter is a UserForm Object;
+        - ***dJustForm:*** Optional.
+The second is a Boolean with which it indicates to DatePickerClass if the control will be used within the form to assign a date to some control type TextBox, Label (recommended) or ComboBox, in False; or if you want to use the control in an Excel sheet to assign the date in a cell, True.
+Default value: False.
+        - ***dFirstDay:*** Optional.
+This is a constant of day type VBA, VBA.vbMonday or VBA.vbSunday or the first day of the week in your calendar, its default value is VBA.vbMonday.
+        - ***dControl:*** Optional.
+Data type Object Control or Range.
+If you apply DatePickerClass on a form to assign the returned value for example to a TextBox1 control, in dControl you must send the TextBox1 control; If the environment where you want to apply is an Excel sheet, in dControl you can send the cell (s) as a Range object.
+Default value: Nothing.
+        - ***dAlign:*** Optional.
+Requires a String data type: "Right" (from "Right"), "Left" (from "Left") or "Center" (from "Center") to tell the DatePickerClass object to align with respect to the control sent in the dControl parameter.
+The default value is "Left".
-      Parameter ```clAlign``` require a data type String: "R" (of "Right"), "L" (of "Left") or "C" (of "Center") to say DatePicker Object align respect ```clControl```, default value is "L". ```clBaseColor``` is a optional Long to set the style color of DatePicker, it can be the result of VBA.RGB(RR,GG,BB) native function of VBA.
-Finally, ```clMsgBox``` is a optional Boolean, default: False, this parameter says to DatePickerClass, show a VBA.msgbox with the date selected by the user.
+        - ***dBaseColor:*** Optional.
+Long data type.
+It is used to set the style color of DatePickerClass, it can be the result of the native VBA.RGB (RR, GG, BB) function of VBA or a number that corresponds to the value of the color you want.
+Default value: 4616993 or VBA.RGB (33, 115, 70), green color of the native Excel theme.
-  7. Enjoy DatePickerClass!
+        - ***dMsgBox:*** Optional.
+It is a Boolean value, default: False, this parameter tells DatePickerClass, shows a VBA.msgbox with the date selected by the user.
+  7. ¡Disfruta de **DatePickerClass**!

 ## Collaboration on GitHub: